2017 Special Olympics World Winter Games

-The 2017 Special Olympic World Winter Games (2017 Special Olympics World Winterspiele) officially called 11th Special Olympics World Winter Games is a Special Olympics, a multi-sports event that was held in Austria from March 14 through March 25, 2017.
+The 2017 Special Olympic World Winter Games (2017 Special Olympics World Winterspiele) officially called 11th Special Olympics World Winter Games were a multi-sports event that was held in Austria from March 14 through March 25, 2017.

 Overview

 It was announced in 2012 that the host city for the 2017 Special Olympics World Winter Games would be Graz and Schladming in Styria, Austria.

 The opening and closing ceremonies were broadcast in the United States on ABC and ESPN.
 Most events were played live or re-aired on ESPN, ESPN2 and ESPNNEWS throughout the games.

 The games

 Reception

 With 113 nations participating all were invited to the Official Reception in Vienna after the teams arrived.
 At the Reception teams and nations could meet other athletes, take photos and talk to media from all over the world.
-This first Special Olympics World Games had ever done.
+This was the Special Olympics World Games first time that this event was held.
 The Reception took place on March 16, 2017, at the Vienna, Rathaus.